Environmental Awareness

 Each compost heap is at least 20 meters in diameter and 2 metres high.

-The source of supreme bone quality in our horses and the quality of our vines lies in the land.
+The source of supreme bone quality in our horses and the superior quality of the vines in our valley, lies in the soil.

-Proper land management and crop rotation of our calcium rich soil is employed on a continuous basis at Riverton.
+Proper land management and paddock rotation of our calcium rich soil is employed on a continuous basis at Riverton.

 Repurpose or Recycle